-Initiative: CAI convenes the Tobacco-Free Coalition in Erie and Niagara, bringing together community members, educators, health care providers, elected officials, and policymakers and strengthening their capacity to change policies and practices in these communities.
+CAI convenes the Tobacco-Free Erie and Niagara Counties, bringing together community members, educators, health care providers, elected officials, and policymakers and strengthening their capacity to change policies and practices in these communities.
 We use a community-based participatory research approach to meaningfully engage communities.
-We also empower and train youth as champions across counties in a statewide movement.
-“Reality Check” supports youth in speaking up against tobacco use and fostering a tobacco-free culture.
+We also empower and train youth as champions across counties in a statewide movement, “Reality Check,” which supports youth in speaking up against tobacco use and fostering a tobacco-free culture.

 Shifting social norms in order to end tobacco use is the ultimate goal of this project.
 Creating environments like smoke-free parks and housing, and limiting the density of tobacco licenses, are components to facilitate that change.
 New York State continually monitors the prevalence of tobacco use within both the adult and youth populations as a measure of success.

 This project has an additional focus to reduce tobacco use by individuals in priority populations where the marketing of tobacco has disproportionately targeted communities.

 - Funder: A grant from the New York State Bureau of Tobacco Control’s Advancing Tobacco-Free Communities.